-- A. Any customer filing an affidavit setting out the following facts: - 40 (1) The customer is the head of the household residing in the residence being 41 assessed; - (2) The household's gross annual income does not exceed one hundred twenty percent (120%) of the most recent federal poverty guidelines issued by the U.S. Department of Health and Human Services; and
+A. Any customer filing an affidavit setting out the following facts:

+(1) The customer is the head of the household residing in the residence being assessed:

+(2) The household's gross annual income does not exceed one hundred twenty percent (120%) of the most recent federal poverty guidelines issued by the U.S. Department of Health and Human Services; and

-The customer shall submit documents as required by city policy in order to (3)1 verify income.
-2 3 4 B. Any person filing an affidavit requesting exemption of the charge consents to any reasonable investigation and substantiation by the city of the facts stated in the affidavit.
-5 6 C. 7 The filing of a false statement or otherwise fraudulently obtaining the benefits of this subsection is a violation of the Santa Fe Code and is punishable pursuant to Section 1-3 of this 8 9 Code and shall entitle the city to recover any fraudulently exempted amount and applicable interest penalties.
-10 11 (Ord. #2003-22, §7) 12 13-1.7 Use of Revenues.
-13 14 Stormwater utility service charge revenues shall be accounted for separately from other 15 funds of the city.
-The charges and any interest earned on the fund shall be spent only for the 16 17 following: 18 19 A. The acquisition, design, construction, maintenance and operation of 20 the stormwater system, including capital improvements designated in the capital improvement 21 program; 22 B. Administration and enforcement of this section and all regulations and procedures 23 24 adopted relating to the design, construction, maintenance, operation and alteration of the stormwater system, including, but not limited to, the quantity and/or velocity of 25 the stormwater conveyed thereby; 26 27 28 C. Preparation and revision of comprehensive drainage infrastructure and monitoring plans; 29 30 Review of development plans for conformity with stormwater regulation and 31 D. inspection and acceptance of extensions and connections to the stormwater system; 32 33 E. Enforcement of regulations to protect and maintain water quality and quantity 34 35 within the system in compliance with water quality standards established by state, regional and/or federal agencies as now adopted or hereafter amended; 36 37 F. Other activities related to the improvement, maintenance and operation of 38 39 the stormwater system.
-(Ord. #2003-22, §7) 40 41 42 13-2 STORMWATER ILLICIT DISCHARGE CONTROL.
-43 44 13-2.1 Title.
-45 46
+1 (3) The customer shall submit documents as required by city policy in order to

+2 verify income.

+3 ·

+4 B. Any person filing an affidavit requesting exemption of the charge consents to any

+5 reasonable investigation and substantiation by the city of the facts stated in the affidavit.

+6 the same of the sa

+7 C. The filing of a false statement or otherwise fraudulently obtaining the benefits of

+8 this subsection is a violation of the Santa Fe Code and is punishable pursuant to Section 1-3 of this

+9 Code and shall entitle the city to recover any fraudulently exempted amount and applicable interest

+10 penalties.

+11 (Ord. #2003-22, §7)

+12 (Old. #2003-22, §7)

+13 13-1.7 Use of Revenues.

+14 13-1.7 Use of Revenues.

+Stampy vatar utility sarving abore revenues shall be accounted for same rately from other

+15 Stormwater utility service charge revenues shall be accounted for separately from other

+16 funds of the city.
+The charges and any interest earned on the fund shall be spent only for the

+17 following:

+18

+19 A. The acquisition, design, construction, maintenance and operation of

+20 the stormwater system, including capital improvements designated in the capital improvement

+21 program;

+22

+23 B. Administration and enforcement of this section and all regulations and procedures

+24 adopted relating to the design, construction, maintenance, operation and alteration of

+25 the stormwater system, including, but not limited to, the quantity and/or velocity of

+26 the stormwater conveyed thereby;

+27

+28 C. Preparation and revision of comprehensive drainage infrastructure and monitoring

+29 plans;

+30

+31 D. Review of development plans for conformity with stormwater regulation and

+32 inspection and acceptance of extensions and connections to the stormwater system;

+33

+34 E. Enforcement of regulations to protect and maintain water quality and quantity

+35 within the system in compliance with water quality standards established by state, regional and/or

+36 federal agencies as now adopted or hereafter amended;

+37

+38 F. Other activities related to the improvement, maintenance and operation of

+39 the stormwater system.

+40 (Ord. #2003-22, §7)

+41

+42

+43 13-2 STORMWATER ILLICIT DISCHARGE CONTROL.

+44

+45 13-2.1 Title.

+46